 DIY Barbecue Sauce

-If you prefer to buy rather than DIY, the best brand I’ve found is Wellbee’s barbecue sauce.
+If you prefer to buy rather than DIY, a good brand to try Wellbee’s barbecue sauce.
 It contains honey as the sweetener.
 The hickory smoke ingredient is far down the list, thus minimizing the impact of MSG.

-This brand is acceptable for those on the SCD diet as well as Paleo fans.
+Both brands are acceptable for those on the GAPS or SCD diet as well as Paleo fans.

-If you are ultra sensitive to MSG and need to avoid it even in small amounts, you really need to make your own barbecue sauce!
+If you are ultra-sensitive to glutamates and need to avoid it even in small amounts, you really need to make your own barbecue sauce!